-I found several questionable areas in this 2014 study that linked the effect of shorter telomere length in children to twin causes of a disadvantaged social environment and genetics.
+This 2014 study purportedly linked the effect of shorter telomere length in children to twin causes of a disadvantaged social environment and genetics.
 Two questionable areas were even more egregious than the study’s lack of a control group.

 The first questionable area was that the researchers purposely measured telomere length using methods that couldn’t be directly compared with the telomere length measurements found in almost all other telomere studies.
 There was no attempt to make findings equivalent, no map with cited studies!
-They offered up rationale after rationale, but the direct uncomparability with other studies remained.
+They offered up rationale after rationale, but the direct incomparability with other studies remained.

-The largest questionable item was the way the researchers arrived at the concluding sentence:
+The largest questionable area was the way the researchers produced the study’s concluding sentence:

 “We suggest that an individual’s genetic architecture moderates the magnitude and direction of the physiological response to exogenous stressors.”

-The researchers deliberately skewed the experimental sampling of 40 9-year old boys.
-They then asserted that contrasting these two 20-person skewed samples represented something about stress and genetics in a larger population of children.
+The researchers asserted that the results of compounding their questionable choices represented something about stress and genetics in a larger population of children.

-Of course, in general, “an individual’s genetic architecture moderates the magnitude and direction of the physiological response to exogenous stressors.”
-But the researchers didn’t do the work to find out whether it was the genetic architecture that the 9-year-olds were epigenetically changed into, or the genetic architecture they were conceived with, that stored the damage.
+Of course, “an individual’s genetic architecture moderates the magnitude and direction of the physiological response to exogenous stressors.”
+These researchers didn’t do the work to determine whether it was the genetic architecture that the 9-year-olds were either epigenetically changed into or conceived.

 http://www.pnas.org/content/111/16/5944.full “Social disadvantage, genetic sensitivity, and children’s telomere length”